 What is it?

 'Surprising Skoda’ was for a long time the Czech manufacturer’s alliterative strapline, but in all honesty ‘sensible Skoda’ would have been more fitting.
-And that’s not meant as damning with faint praise because, over the decades, Skoda has carved an enviable and profitable niche delivering cars that appeal to the head over the heart, serving up greater space, more thoughtful touches and unrivalled value for money next to the competition.
+And that’s not meant as damning with faint praise because, over the decades, Skoda has carved an enviable and profitable niche delivering cars such as the Skoda Fabia that appeal to the head over the heart, serving up greater space, more thoughtful touches and unrivalled value for money next to the competition.

-It’s clearly a winning formula that the firm doesn’t intend to deviate from with this fourth-generation Fabia, which, with 4.5 million sales and counting, is Skoda’s second-most successful model after the Octavia.
+It’s clearly a winning formula that Skoda doesn’t intend to deviate from with this fourth-generation Skoda Fabia, which, with 4.5 million sales and counting, is Skoda’s second-most successful model after its Skoda Octavia.

-We’ve already had a brief taster of the supermini (now Skoda’s smallest offering, after the lamentable demise of the Citigo) in Poland, and now it’s time to subject it to more challenging UK roads.
+We’ve already had a brief taster of the new Skoda Fabia supermini (now Skoda’s smallest offering, after the lamentable demise of the Skoda Citigo) in Poland, and now it’s time to subject it to more challenging UK roads.
 But first a quick recap.

 All new from the wheels up, the Fabia sits on the MQB A0 platform, which also underpins the latest Audi A1 Sportback, Seat Ibiza and Volkswagen Polo.
 Not only is it stiffer and stronger than its predecessor, but it has also let Skoda make its baby even bigger, at just over four metres long and nearly 1.8 metres wide.
 In fact, with these dimensions, it’s arguable whether it’s even a supermini any more – something that’s further highlighted by a boot capacity that, at 380 litres, is five litres up on that of the Ford Focus.